 But all of this is done when you are actively driving.
 There is nothing protecting your car when you are away from the car and not present.
 You’ll need a solution that can power your dash cam to utilize parking mode to record when your car is off.

-Dash cam recording when car is off?
+Dash cam recording when your car is off?

 Hardwiring is the process of powering your dash cam through your car’s internal battery.
 By utilizing the car’s battery, the car doesn’t have to be on in order to use the Parking Mode functionality.
 It is a little bit more work, but otherwise, you are leaving yourself vulnerable whenever you are away from the car.
 If you commute 3 hours a day, that’s 21 hours where the car is unsupervised!
 Take the extra time and utilize the dash cam’s full potential surveillance capabilities.

 There are two ways you can go about hardwiring.
-The first way is using a universal hardwire kit that you is compatible with most cars.
+The first way is using a universal hardwire kit that is compatible with most cars.
 These kits involve the same few steps: